galeo/transient-showcase/README.md

 ```

-**Note:** Both commands and suffixes from `transient-define-suffix` can be used.
-It's a good reason to use `private--namespace` style names for suffix actions since these commands don't usually show up in (**M-x**) by default.
+**Note:** Both commands and suffixes from<code>transient-define-suffix</code>can be used.
+It's a good reason to use<code>private--namespace</code>style names for suffix actions since these commands don't usually show up in (**M-x**) by default.

-<a id="orga79a10c"></a>
+<a id="org9489874"></a>

 ## Keyword Arguments Style

-You can customize the slot value (OOP attribute) of the transient, groups, and suffixes by adding extra `:foo value` style pairs.
+You can customize the slot value (OOP attribute) of the transient, groups, and suffixes by adding extra<code>:foo value</code>style pairs.

 Not all behaviors have a shorthand form, so as you use more behaviors, you will see more of the keyword argument style API.
-Here we use the `:transient` property, set to true, meaning the suffix won't exit the transient.
+Here we use the<code>:transient</code>property, set to true, meaning the suffix won't exit the transient.

 ```elisp